lumeland/blog/posts/lume-2.3.0-andres-do-barro.md

 Lume 2.3.0 is dedicated to
-[Andrés do Barro](https://en.wikipedia.org/wiki/Andr%C3%A9s_do_Barro), a Galician singer and songwriter who was one of the first artists who achieved international success singing in Galego.
+[Andrés do Barro](https://en.wikipedia.org/wiki/Andr%C3%A9s_do_Barro), a Galician singer and songwriter who was one of the first artists who achieved success singing in Galego out of Galicia.
 Among his songs, we can find [Pandeirada](https://www.youtube.com/watch?v=4feqklaMDR8) and [O trén](https://www.youtube.com/watch?v=CUAOwBknH5I).